-- Obsidian huechera
+- Obsidian heuchera

-Other options might be plants with sinister shaped leaves or rambunctious growth habits.
+Other options might be plants with sinister-shaped leaves or rambunctious growth habits.
 Big plants, like Gunnera, offer the shaded gloom necessary for a spooky garden and their sheer size envelops the area and brings in notions of giants and monsters.
-The toothy leaves help, too.
+The toothy leaves help too.

 Additional Spooky Garden Ideas

-Location is an important component to the gothic garden.
+Location is an important component of the gothic garden.
 The natural choice is a dark, shady space in your landscape.
 Regional details can contribute to the feel of the space.
 These might be Spanish moss dripping from trees or lushly mossy rocks, both of which can carry a funereal or ethereal feel.

 Local legends and stories incorporated into the garden add a historical element and may also bear a ghostly past to enhance the vaporous site.
-Touches like, ponds, waterfalls, and hardscape items, are permanent parts of the spooky garden and should be chosen with an eye to the whimsical and macabre.
+Touches like ponds, waterfalls, and hardscape items are permanent parts of the spooky garden and should be chosen with an eye to the whimsical and macabre.

-Distressed sheds, fences in need of paint, rusty gates and religious statuary help along the notion of neglect and history.
+Distressed sheds, fences in need of paint, rusty gates, and religious statuary help along the notion of neglect and history.
 Don’t forget ambiance lighting to give the area the right feel at any time of day.

 Listing your needs and drawing up a plan can help the design organically mature into your vision.
 A little tongue in cheek goes a long way to keep the area from being scary but developing into a place of peace and reflection instead.